LePhenix47/HRnet-Data-Table_npm-package/README.md

 How to upload a library: https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe

+Data Table is a jQuery plugin that is now available as a React component UI library.
+It provides an easy way to create dynamic, interactive tables with sorting, filtering, pagination, and other features.
+In order to get the most out of Data Table, a complete documentation is needed.

+This documentation should include a detailed overview of the library's components, how to customize and style them, an overview of the various functionalities (sorting, filtering, pagination, etc.), and any other relevant information.
+Additionally, it should provide example code snippets for implementing the library into an application.
+Further, the documentation should include a section about supported browsers and devices and any known bugs or compatibility issues.
+Finally, the documentation should be updated regularly to keep pace with any new changes or updates to the library.
+The documentation should provide a thorough overview of the library's components, including names and descriptions of each

 ## What is this library for?

 This npm package allows you to create a table of data, also a requirement for the P14 of the JS-React traineeship at [OpenClassrooms.com](OpenClassrooms.com) to create a sophisticated table with all the employees by simply passing the data as a prop to the component: